Ivasyk-Telesyk

 "Ivasyk-Telesyk" («Івасик-Телесик») is a Ukrainian folk tale in the family of magical tales, fables, or fairy tales.
-According to Ukrainian folklorist Petro Lintur, the story of Telesyk is a very popular children's story in Ukraine.
+According to Ukrainian folklorist Petro Lintur, the story of Telesyk is popular in Ukraine.

 Plot summary

 An old man and old woman have no children.
 Because of this, the old woman asks the old man to carve a log out of a tree so that she can have a son.
 She places the log in a cradle.
 The next day, the log turns into a real boy.
 Since it was carved, it is called Ivasyk-Telesyk.

 When Ivasyk-Telesyk grows up, he asks the old man, his father, to make him a boat and an oar so that the boy can fish.
 By fishing, Ivasyk-Telesyk feeds his parents.
 Because an evil snake walks along the shore, Ivasyk-Telesyk's mother warns him to only swim to the shore and eat when he hears his mother's voice alone.

 The snake attempts to deceive Ivasyk-Telesyk by repeating his mother's words, but the boy hears the difference and does not obey.
 The snake then goes to the blacksmith to forge another voice for her.
 Hearing the snake with its new voice forged by the blacksmith, Ivasyk-Telesyk cannot distinguish the snake's voice from his mother's, and thus fooled, swims to shore.
 Having tricked the boy, the snake then grabs the boy and carries Ivasyk-Telesyk to the snake's home.

 At the snake's home, the snake orders its daughter to bake Ivasyk-Telesyk in the oven and to call guests.
 The snake's daughter tells Ivasyk-Telesyk to sit on a shovel so that she can push him into the furnace.
 Ivasyk-Telesyk pretends that he does not know how, and asks the snake's daughter to show him herself.
 When the snake's daughter sits on the shovel to show him, Ivasyk-Telesyk surprises the snake's daughter and pushes her into the oven himself.